hafees/riverpod_infinite_scroll/example/README.md

     or
     `dart run build_runner build`

-Now you should be ready to start.
+Now you should be ready to start the project.